trasa/watchmud/README.md

     $ ./watchmud

 Ctrl-C to terminate the server.
-There's also no console or anything yet, ... also TODO.

 ## Building and running the Client